gapinska/tic-tac-toe-advanced/README.md

 The game is dedicated for two players.

+You can set the board size - set number between 3-20.

-In order to win the single round, a player must place three of their marks in a horizontal, vertical, or diagonal row.
+In order to win the single round, a player must place all marks in a horizontal, vertical, or diagonal row.

 You can play as many rounds as you like, the final verdict is based on the total score.